 Next up the Great Brazil Adventure—Paraty!
 Paraty is a stunning colonial town with a grid of cobblestones streets like you have never seen before.
 Next to the Iguaçu Falls ….it was my favorite part of the trip.
 I’ll pick up the story from here next time…

 I feel like we had some bad luck in Ilha Grande.
 Our hotel wasn’t like it was advertised online and it rained buckets while we were there.
 I kind of feel like it had even been a little drier, this might have been one of my favorite places ever.
-Did you ssee the super clear blue-green water?
-The dolphins and star fish?
-Unfortunately it’s climate is the kind where you just have to expect rain.
+Did you see the super clear blue-green water?
+The dolphins and starfish?
+Unfortunately, it’s the climate is the kind where you just have to expect rain.

-The food was amazing, although if I didn’t eat fish I would have really struggled finding a vegetarian meal.
+The food was amazing, although if I didn’t eat fish I would have really struggled to find a vegetarian meal.

-Ilha Grande was quite an adventure for the hubs and I!
+Ilha Grande was quite an adventure for the hubs and me!
 This part of the trip wasn’t exactly like I dreamed, but we tried to make the best of it!

 Want more Brazil?
 Don’t forget to check out Part 1 in Rio de Janeiro.